Edwin Albert Link: Link Aeronautical Corporation

 He formed the Link Aeronautical Corporation in 1929 to manufacture the trainers.
 His few early customers were amusement parks, not flight training schools; the early models served as amusement rides.
 Finally, in 1934, the United States Army Air Corps bought six.
 During World War II, more than half a million airmen were taught using the Link Trainer.
 In 2000 the Link Trainer was placed on the List of Historic Mechanical Engineering Landmarks.

 Link Aviation

 Together with his wife Marion Clayton Link, whom he had married in 1931, Edwin Link managed the very successful Link Aviation, Inc. He contributed a great deal to the Binghamton, New York area, where he set up a production facility that at one time employed thousands of workers.
-Although the company later passed through different ownership, its legacy can be traced to the current L3Harris division known as Link Training and Simulation, now headquartered in Arlington, Texas (though it still maintains some operations in Binghamton).
+Although the company later passed through different ownership, its legacy can be traced to the current CAE USA Inc. division known as Link Training and Simulation, now headquartered in Arlington, Texas (though it still maintains some operations in Binghamton).